mattoofahad/mattoofahad/README.md

 ### Hi there 👋
-😄 I am Fahad Mattoo a machine learning engineer at <a href="https://www.linkedin.com/company/dcube-labs/about/">DCube Tech</a> in Islamabad, where I work on Large language models to create custom chatbot.
+😄 I am Fahad Mattoo a machine learning engineer at <a href="https://www.linkedin.com/company/dcube-labs/about/">DCube Tech</a>, where I work on Large language models to create custom chatbot.

-My interest are in deep learning and machine learning applied to computer vision applications and large language models.

-CORE AREAS OF WORK
+MY INTERESTS
 - Machine Learning
 - Deep Learning
 - Computer Vision